FChmiel/pycompete/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-pycompete provides tools to support the training and evaluation of models for the [CRUNCHDAO competition](https://www.crunchdao.com/).
+pycompete provides tools to support the training and evaluation of models for the [CrunchDAO competition](https://www.crunchdao.com/).

-## Using pycompete
+## Interacting with the CrunchDAO tournament

+We recommend using the open-source [CrunchDAO Python](https://github.com/uuazed/crunchdao/tree/main) API for pulling data and submitting predictions.

-To interact with the the CRUNCHDAO API, you need set your API key as the `CRUNCH_API_KEY` environment variable:
+To interact with the API, you need set your API key as the `CRUNCH_API_KEY` environment variable:

 `export CRUNCH_API_KEY = YOUR_API_KEY`